Calestial2/Txtmax/README.md

 - **info <filename>:** Get detailed information about the file (name, extension, creation time, modification time, and version control such as commit message, branch, and version).
 - **examples:** Show examples of "Hello, World!" programs in various languages including C, Python, Java, JavaScript, C++, Rust, Ruby, Elixir, Kotlin, TypeScript, Dart, Objective-C, and Go.
 - **sql:** Display example queries for SQL databases, including SQL, PostgreSQL, and NoSQL (MongoDB).
 - **run:** Run your code quickly without exiting Txtmax using compilers and interpreters such as GCC, Clang, g++, Python, Lua, Ruby, nasm, tcl, and rustc, perl, go, Node.js.
-It will prompt for the file name and extension, followed by the compiler name, and then execute the code.
+It will prompt for the file name and extension, followed by the compiler or interpreter name, and then prompts for an external library name if theres no then type "n" and then execute the code.
 - **packages:** Install packages by choosing a package manager (pip, npm, gem, go, yarn, composer, cargo, nuget, or apt), entering the package name, and installing it.
 (Requires prior installation of Python, Node.js, and other dependencies)
 - **api:** Test RESTful APIs directly in the editor by entering a URL to fetch data via curl.
 - **axios:** Fetch RESTful API data from a URL by entering a filename, writing code, quitting with :wq, and running it.